tanaydwivedi095/SmartContactManager/README.md

 - **`PageController`**: Manages page routing for home, about, service, login, signup, and contact pages.
 - **`RootController`**: Adds the logged-in user to the model for access across the application.
 - **`UserController`**: Manages user-specific pages, like the user profile.
+- **`ApiController`**: Manages user-specific contact, like fetching a contact based on contactId.
+- **`AuthController`**: Manages user authorization with the help of email token sent to user's email.
+- **`ContactController`**: Manages contacts for the logged in user, like adding, updating, viewing and deleting a contact.

 ### Repositories